hsinyehchen/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   * The subject who performed the experiment.
 It ranges from 1 to 30.

 2. activity
-  * The names of the activitys of each observation.
+  * The names of the activitys of each observation, including: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 3. Other variables
   * The rest of the variables are average of the features performed in the experiments.
 For more details, please refer to